|First appointment||From appointment to treatment*|

 Self pay is available if you find you are not eligible for NHS-funded care and do not have private medical insurance.

 Self pay is available for you at Shepton Mallet NHS Treatment Centre if you find you are not eligible for NHS-funded care and do not have private medical insurance.
 You will need an open referral letter from your GP (we can help you with this – just call us on 0330 058 1804).
-Your initial consultation with us is free of charge and our pricing structure is transparent.
 Because we don’t include all of the costly extras you may associate with private hospital treatment, paying for yourself could cost you considerably less than you might imagine too.
 There are also financing options available, to help you spread the cost.
 Find out more here: Self pay information.